 - Understanding the wider economic and social impacts of measures to contain the spread of the virus.

-There are many useful websites which visualise the global impact of coronavirus but we have decided not to attempt to link to them all here, since this page is primarily about data for Herefordshire.
+There are also many useful websites which visualise the global impact of coronavirus but we have decided not to attempt to link to them all here, since this page is primarily about data for Herefordshire.

 New data and research is emerging all the time, so as well as publishing our own analysis as it becomes available, this page is also a place to share links to useful resources where you can find the information for yourself.
 If you find something that you think we’ve missed, please get in touch.

 - End of life care

 - Housing tenure

 - Loneliness and involuntary social isolation